By Brian Robinson.

 However, none of that applies to me.
 But I’m not going to lie, when I awoke to find myself in a beautifully lined coffin, my first reaction was to panic, even though I’m not the panicking type.

 The second thing that I found helped, is to accept that you are going to die.
 Let’s face it, you’re never going to scratch your way six foot to the surface so there’s no point in trying.
-And likewise, we’re all going to die and be buried at some point, so being buried alive is just a matter of things getting slightly out of order.
+And likewise, we’re all going to die and be buried at some point, so being buried alive is just a matter of things getting slightly out of the natural order.

 My thoughts then turned to how people die, and to be honest, the way some people meet their end put the willies right up me.
 I didn’t fancy any of that.